Penn-Playbill-Data/playbill_search/README.md

 ## Combined Search
 #### Running
 Open Terminal, enter `python3 combined_search.py [option]`.
 See above note about pathnames.
-In place of [option], enter 1 to filter files based on results (see **CAUTION** under filter below), 2 to create a subfolder holding copies of the resulting files, or any other value to simply create a csv file containing the results in the folder to be searched.
+In place of [option], enter 1 to filter files based on results, 2 to create a subfolder holding copies of the resulting files, or any other value to simply create a csv file containing the results in the folder to be searched.

 Prompts will ask the user whether they would like to use playbill_search.
 Entering Y or y will run the program before proceeding, using the resulting folder for the